One in critical condition following stabbing in east Wichita

 WICHITA, Kan.
 (KSNW) – One person was critically injured, and another received minor injuries in a stabbing in east Wichita on Friday evening.

-According to the Wichita Police Department, the stabbing took place in the 400 block of S Volutsia Ave, near the intersection of S Hillside St and Kellogg Ave.
+According to the Wichita Police Department, the stabbing occurred in the 400 block of S. Volutsia Ave, near the intersection of Hillside and Kellogg.

 Two people in their mid-20s were affected by the stabbing.
 One person received critical injuries, while the other received little to no injuries, according to the Wichita Police Department.

-Police say the victim in critical condition underwent surgery on Friday night.
+Police say the victim was in critical condition and underwent surgery on Friday night.

 The suspect has been identified, and police are currently searching for him.
 They say he is a Hispanic male and was a possible roommate to the victims.